leepuppychow/algos/README.md

 ### Resources used:
 * https://www.geeksforgeeks.org/fundamentals-of-algorithms/
-* Some problems/algorithms were modified from hackerrank and leetcode
+* Some problems were adapted from hackerrank and leetcode